 Garmisch-Partenkirchen will move you – with its unspoiled nature, vibrancy and Bavarian charm.
 You will be overwhelmed by its incredible beauty and breathtaking panorama.
 The local people will win your heart with their kindness, openness and honesty.
 You will enjoy your time here, whether it be spent experiencing the natural surroundings, playing sports, or just relaxing.
 You will take unforgettable memories and experiences with you.

 In most cases, interns move to Garmisch-Partenkirchen or the surrounding suburbs for their appointment.
-George C. Marshall Center interns have free of charge access to all facilities such the library or the fantastic gym.
+George C. Marshall Center interns have free of charge access to all facilities such the library or the gym.

 Frequently asked Questions